 - Q: How can I calculate taxes/fees/surcharges?

-To see a full breakdown of all Taxes and Surcharges for a specific fare via ITA, please follow the instructions for the [ITA Query Builder] Feature.
+To see a full breakdown of all Taxes and Surcharges for a specific Fare and itinerary via ITA, please follow the instructions for the [ITA Query Builder] Feature.

 - Q 21: Where can I find a glossary of Fare terms?